STICKER

 Chess originated in India as chaturanga, played with ornamental figurines.
 As the game moved west, the pieces were simplified and contextualized around European royal hierarchy, sidelining chess's Eastern origins.

 Hierarchy never disappeared in the modern West.
 It simply rebranded.
 Corporate Chess acknowledges this legacy as players navigate the world of the modern corporation.
 Rigid, blocky pieces exaggerate corporate power structures and standardization in western design.
-The board becomes an office grid where power remains at the top and pawns fight to stay employed, critiquing the West's history of simplifying both cultures and people.
+The board becomes an office grid where power remains at the top and employees act as pawns, critiquing the West's history of simplifying both cultures and people.

 Corporate Chess piece in hand